Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 Depending on your search term you will see:

-- a species genome assembly or
+- a single species genome or
-- a table of the genome assemblies.
+- a table of genome assemblies for a species.

-Pick the genome assembly you are interested in by marking the box to the left of an assembly and selecting the green Add button.
+Pick the genome assembly you are interested in using the box to the left of an assembly and select the green Add button.

-The selected genome name and assembly appear in a lozenge at the top of each app.
+The details of the chosen species genome will appear in a lozenge at the top of each app.

-## How to create a list of species genomes
+## How to create a list of genomes

-You can create a of species genomes by adding multiple genomes from a table of assemblies.
+You can create a list of genomes by adding one or more genome assemblies from the table.

 ![Species marked for selection in a genome assembly table](media/selecting-from-table.png)